Learn the ins and outs of Belgian business etiquette and culture before getting a job there.

 It’s not only languages that differ from region to region but also work and company cultures.

 For instance, Flemings are slightly less hierarchical than Walloons.
-Flemish workers prefer leaders who consider their opinions and delegate tasks.
-In contrast, Walloons believe in a strict hierarchy.
-The relations between managers and subordinates are very formal and the management team makes all decisions without consulting with others.
+Flemish workers prefer leaders who consider their opinions and delegate tasks, while Walloons believe in a strict hierarchy.
+The relations between managers and subordinates are very formal, and the management team makes all decisions without consulting others.

 When meeting Belgians for the first time or in a formal context, greet them with a gentle, brief handshake.
 Accompany it with your name and a ‘nice to meet you.’
 Bonus points if you say that in their language; enchanté in French or aangenaam in Dutch.